tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 The fund manager must not invest the public fund›s money and assets in any type of assets that would result in the fund assuming, guaranteeing, endorsing or otherwise become directly or contingently liable for any obligation or indebtedness of any person.
 Any investment fund into which the public fund’s assets and money are invested must be in another public fund, which is registered with the authority, or a public investment fund outside KSA, which is subject to an equivalent regulatory oversight in a jurisdiction recognized by the authority as having equivalent regulation.
 The authority shall have the discretion to assess whether the jurisdiction has regulatory standards and requirements at least equivalent to those of the authority.

-The borrowing of a public fund must not exceed (%10) of its net asset value The public fund’s money and assets must not be used to acquire any asset that involves the assumption of any liability, which is unlimited.
+The borrowing of a public fund must not exceed (10%) of its net asset value.
+The public fund’s money and assets must not be used to acquire any asset that involves the assumption of any liability, which is unlimited.
 (Article 40 of Investment Funds Regulations).

 83